Penmachno: Notable residents

-The village was the birthplace of Bishop William Morgan (probably 1545 – 1604), who was born at Tŷ Mawr, Y Wybrnant, near the village.
+The village was the birthplace of Bishop William Morgan (probably 1545 – 1604), who was born at Tŷ Mawr Wybrnant, near the village.
 The precise year of his birth is uncertain: it is generally accepted to be 1545, but his memorial in St John's College Chapel, Cambridge suggests 1541.Memorial Cambridge He was one of the leading scholars of his day, having mastered Hebrew in addition to Latin and Greek.
 He was the first to translate the Bible in its entirety into Welsh.
 Tŷ Mawr is now a National Trust property open to the public and contains a Bible museum.

 Poet, local historian, building contractor and quarry owner Owen Gethin Jones (1816 - 1883) was born, lived and died in Penmachno.